Birchington-on-Sea: Politics

-Since 1983, the Member of Parliament for North Thanet, covering northern Thanet and Herne Bay, has been the Conservative Roger Gale.
-At the 2015 general election, in North Thanet the Conservatives won a majority of 10,948 and 49.0% of the vote.
-The UK Independence Party won 25.7% of the vote, Labour 17.9%, the Green Party 3.7%, the Liberal Democrats 3.5% and the Party for a United Thanet 0.3%.
+Birchington-on-sea is a part of the parliamentary constituency of Herne Bay and Sandwich, which covers much of north-east Kent.
+The seat was created at the 2024 general election, when the Conservative Sir Roger Gale was elected.
+Before 2024 Birchington was part of North Thanet.

-Birchington-on-Sea is in the Thanet local government district.
-The village's electoral wards of Birchington North and Birchington South have five of the fifty six seats on the Thanet District Council.
-At the 2007 local elections, all five of those seats were held by the Conservative Party.
+Birchington is in the Thanet local government district.
+The village's electoral wards of Birchington North and Birchington South have five of the fifty six seats on Thanet District Council.
+At the 2023 local elections, all five of those seats were held by the Conservative Party.

 The village has its own civil parish, the lowest unit of local government.
 Birchington Parish Council has ten members and deals with issues specifically affecting Birchington.

 Education

-Birchington-on-Sea's secondary school is the secondary modern King Ethelbert School.
-In 2006, it had around 750 pupils and was seeking government support to become a specialist visual arts school.
-In 2005, 15 percent of its pupils gained at least five GCSEs at grades A*–C including English and maths, ranking it 103rd out of 120 Kent secondary schools.
-The school failed the 30% GCSE target.
-Many secondary students living in Birchington-on-Sea commute to schools in nearby towns, especially to the grammar schools in Ramsgate and Broadstairs.
+Birchington-on-Sea's secondary school is the mixed King Ethelbert School, which has about 750 pupils.
+In 2006 it sought government support to become a specialist visual arts school and has since offered a BTEC in Art & Design at 6th form.
+In 2024 an Ofsted inspection rated the school 'Good' in all areas.
+Many secondary students living in Birchington commute to schools in nearby towns, especially to the grammar schools in Ramsgate and Broadstairs.
 The village's primary school is Birchington Church of England Primary School, which is a state school owned by the Church of England but run by Kent County Council.
-In 2006, the school's Key Stage 2 performances ranked 340th out of 386 Kent state primary schools.
+In 2018, the school's Key Stage 2 performances ranked 333rd out of 420 Kent state primary schools.